quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 This behavior with the shorthand deconstruction and construction is available through a language extension called `NamedFieldPuns`, that we by default enable in our Quanterall templates, so you should see this work without issue when using them.

+### Exercises (Record types)

+1. Define a function that takes a `String` and returns a datatype that stores both the length of the string and the string itself.

+2. Define a HTTP Request datatype that has a `url`, a list of query parameters[0] and a HTTP method[1] and a body.

+#### Exercise notes (Record types)

+0. You may want to define a type for this.
+1. This is fine as a string for now.

 ## Union types